LucasJMO/E6Plus/classes/Psionic/Soulknife.md

 * The mind blade deals an additional 1d6 force damage.

-* The mind blade deals an additional 2d6 force damage, however on successful hits the soulknife takes 1d6 forece damage.
+* The mind blade deals an additional 2d6 force damage, however on successful hits the soulknife takes 1d6 force damage.

 * The soulknife gains the benefit of the feat Improved Sunder on sunder attempts made with a mind blade.